-Brother Industries, Ltd. (OTCMKTS:BRTHY - Get Free Report) was the target of a significant increase in short interest in the month of May.
+Brother Industries, Ltd. (OTCMKTS:BRTHY - Get Free Report) was the recipient of a large increase in short interest in May.
 As of May 15th, there was short interest totalling 4,000 shares, an increase of 3,900.0% from the April 30th total of 100 shares.
-Currently, 0.0% of the company's shares are short sold.
-Based on an average daily trading volume, of 3,900 shares, the short-interest ratio is currently 1.0 days.
+Based on an average trading volume of 3,900 shares, the days-to-cover ratio is currently 1.0 days.
+Approximately 0.0% of the company's stock are short sold.

-Brother Industries (OTCMKTS:BRTHY - Get Free Report) last released its earnings results on Friday, May 9th.
-The company reported $0.22 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.43 by ($0.21).
-The company had revenue of $1.50 billion during the quarter, compared to analysts' expectations of $220.08 billion.
+Brother Industries (OTCMKTS:BRTHY - Get Free Report) last issued its quarterly earnings data on Friday, May 9th.
+The company reported $0.22 EPS for the quarter, missing the consensus estimate of $0.43 by ($0.21).
 Brother Industries had a net margin of 4.00% and a return on equity of 5.02%.
-As a group, equities research analysts anticipate that Brother Industries will post 2.8 earnings per share for the current fiscal year.
+The business had revenue of $1.50 billion for the quarter, compared to analysts' expectations of $220.08 billion.
+On average, sell-side analysts anticipate that Brother Industries will post 2.8 EPS for the current fiscal year.

 (